robert17/iotf-rtd/docs/reference/device_model.rst

 -------------------------------------------------------------------------------

-The table below shows the list of attributes which can apply to devices in the Internet of Things Foundation, additionally, italicized attributes can also apply to device types.
+The table below shows the list of attributes which can apply to devices in the Internet of Things Foundation.
+Additionally, italicized attributes can also apply to device types.

 - API/DMA: Can be updated by API/Device Management Agent